|Wednesday||10 AM – 5 PM|

 The museum does not have designated parking.
 Public transportation and ride share services are recommended.
 Metered parking is available surrounding Collins Park and nearby hourly garages are located at:

-Complimentary tours of our temporary exhibitions are offered upon request with at least 1 week notice.
+Complimentary tours of our temporary exhibitions are offered every Saturday and Sunday at 2 p.m.
+Additional tours are available upon request with at least 1 week notice and subject to availability.
 Tours are led by museum docents and last 45 minutes.

 The Bass offers a variety of experiences to fit your class, for grades K-12.
 Trained educators facilitate engaging discussions and activities in response to works on view.

 The Bass’ group tours offer a deeper look into the exhibitions on view.
 Spanish speaking guides are available upon request with advance notice, and subject to availability.

 Become A Docent

 Docents are an integral part of the visitor experience at The Bass.
 Trained by museum education staff as tour guides, docents give interactive tours to individuals as well as visiting groups of children and adults.

 Explore Our Creativity Center